kallaway/100-days-of-code/log.md

 **Thoughts**: Started Tensorflow and looking Forward for the potential that it surely have for ml.

 **Link(s) to work**:https://www.freecodecamp.org/sakigo and https://t.co/dfNffUVest

+### Day 6: june 30 2019 (TENSORFLOW)+(FREECODECAMP)

+**Today's Progress**:Today i came across fashion mnist dataset and used tesnsorflow to evaluate this model.
+Along with that i studied javascript in freecodecamp.

+**Thoughts**:Found tensorflow super interesting with the evaluation of different models.

+**Link(s) to work**:https://www.freecodecamp.org/sakigo and https://github.com/sakigo9